benadamstyles/reason-pure-component/README.md

 ## Usage

-Using ReasonPureComponent doesn't result in fewer lines of code, necessarily.
+Using reason-pure-component doesn't result in fewer lines of code, necessarily.
 The benefit is in the abstraction of how you compare `oldSelf.retainedProps` and `newSelf.retainedProps`.
 You simply define an equality function – in this case `==` .
 Thanks to the OCaml type system, if you forget to define any of the required configuration, the program will not compile – whereas if you use `ReasonReact.statelessComponentWithRetainedProps` directly, and forget to define `shouldUpdate`, no one is any the wiser.

 ```diff
 + module Config = {